Nusrat190/Nusrat190/README.md

-- 👋 Hi, I’m @Nusrat190
+-  Hi, I’m Nusrat from Bangladesh 🧕
-- 👀 I’m interested in Bioinformatics and data science
+-  I’m interested in Cancer biology and targeted therapy 🍂
-- 🌱 I’m interested in precision oncology and targeted therapy
+-  I’m a continuous learner and currently exploring R, Python and Linux
-- 💞️ I’m looking to collaborate on cancer genomics and bioinformatics project
+-  I’m looking to collaborate on cancer genomics and bioinformatics project
-- 📫 How to reach me afrinanamikanusrat@gmail.com
+-  To reach me afrinanamikanusrat@gmail.com
-- 😄 Pronouns: She/her
+-  Pronouns: She/her
-- ⚡ Fun fact: I am a Pharmacist and Public Speaker too!
+-  Fun fact: I am a Pharmacist and Public Speaker too!🪶

 <!---
 Nusrat190/Nusrat190 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.